bradvoogel/duplocloud-test/README.md

 # Deployment instructions for deploying Webapp1
 This is a proof of concept that can be furter incorporated into a software delivery pipleine.

-There is a README file located in the /helm/webapp1 driectory with a step by step guide for helm deployment.
+There is a README file located in the /helm/webapp1 directory with a step by step guide for helm deployment.

 NOTE: A developer can be assigned an IAM role with priveldges to deploy this application without adminstrative access once the infrastructure installation is completed.

-NOTE: When switching between dev and prod clusters, Kubectl context must be invoke to ensure that the deployment is pointed at the correct cluster.
+NOTE: When switching between dev and prod clusters, ubectl context must be invoke to ensure that the deployment is pointed at the correct cluster.